mayusuf/Global-Data-on-Sustainable-Energy/README.md

        5. Now you will see a form.
 Input values

        6. Press button 'Get Your Prediction' to get the prediction of CO2 emissions for a year

-### 7. Used three Machine Learning algorithms for two sets of targets and features to find out a appropriate model.
-For both cases Random Forest algorithm performs very well for target 'primary_energy_consumption_per_capita_kwh_person' and 'value_co2_emissions_kt_by_country' 0.885764 and 0.995015
-respectively.